mattstone/Plus-Ultra/README.md

 - Boostrap SCSS
 - Sanitize for cleaning up text input by user

-### Sending Emails - not flagged as spam
+### Ensure your marketing do not end up in spam bin
+- Email sending is seperated into operational and marketing.
+So if your marketing emails are flagged as spam, operational emails will not be affected.
+Aggressive marketing tactics may see your email domain added to Spam Blacklists and it's time consuming to get these removed.
+-- operational emails use SMTP
+-- marketing emails use Mailgun (or it's easy to add a different 3rd Party Mailer)
 - Setup SPF, DKIM and DMARK records for your email sending domain
 - Ensure reverse DNS responds with the domain name used for sending email
-- setup and monitor abuse@mydomain.com
+- Detup and monitor abuse@mydomain.com
-- Blacklists for any of your IP addresses and domains
+- Review Spam Blacklists for any of your IP addresses and domains

 ### Third parties
 - Google Tag Manager